JetBrains/kotlin-web-site/pages/docs/reference/collection-grouping.md

 If you want to group elements and then apply an operation to all groups at one time, use the function `groupingBy()`.
 It returns an instance of the `Grouping` type.
-The `Grouping` instance stores all the returned groups together and lets you easily apply operations to them all.
+The `Grouping` instance lets you apply operations to all groups in a lazy manner: the groups are actually built right before the operation execution.

 Namely, `Grouping` supports the following operations: